Vivekthakur02/ADIDAS-AG-VALUATION/README.md

 - The project’s goal is to **value Adidas AG** using DCF-based models (FCFF, CCF, and ECF).
 - The main target metric is **Enterprise Value (EV)**.
 - EV captures the company’s total worth, including debt and cash adjustments.
-- This step sets the foundation for financial calculations and forecasting in upcoming steps.
+- This step sets the foundation for financial calculations and forecasting in the upcoming steps.

 ---